Our little ones are surrounded by screens - TVs, computers, tablets, games consoles and smartphones.

 So how can we achieve a balance?

-Here are some tips from taming technology use in your house:
+Here are some tips for taming technology use in your family:

 - Although many reading and story apps are available, children learn best when reading with a ‘real’ person.
 Words for Life has lots of fun ideas and resources to help you and your child enjoy books together